 The way I took what he said was like this: “Look, you’re black.
 You can’t possibly know something we don’t know, so you must be doing something against the law.
 It’s the only way.”
 And forgetting that there’s no law that prohibits writing in something different from AP Style online.

-Details.
-(And on top of that, Steven Swartz, who was head of the Hearst Corporation News Division at the time, as I reported, told me he would take me to dinner in New York City.
+And on top of that, Steven Swartz, who was head of the Hearst Corporation News Division at the time, as I reported, told me he would take me to dinner in New York City.
 Considering that his report on the performance of the News Division included a specific mention of the City Brights program, I figured I was due something.
 After all, my work was instrumental in making Swartz look good.
-Well, that dinner invitation never surfaced, and Steven Swartz went on to become Hearst Corporation COO, and then President and CEO in 2013.)
+Well, that dinner invitation never surfaced, and Steven Swartz went on to become Hearst Corporation COO, and then President and CEO in 2013.
+That, even though Swartz, in his 2010 News Division Report, explained that the City Brights Program had generated 100 million page views; according to Yobi Benjamin’s traffic code, I was responsible for 26 million City Brights Program page views, or about 1/4th of the total.

-Rather than react in anger, I just brushed off the Kershner comment with a simple answer: no. But I also wasn’t at all going to tell them exactly how I was using data to produce the traffic gains.
+Rather than react in anger to the SFGate Editor, I just brushed off the Kershner comment with a simple answer: no. But I also wasn’t at all going to tell them exactly how I was using data to produce the traffic gains.
 I did tell them about the code Yobi gave me and about the death threats, but that was it.
 Hell, they weren’t offering me anything, and the talk was more harassing of me than respectful.
 It left a bad taste in my mouth that lasts to this day.

 I also didn’t tell them that the code I installed and where I placed it was resulting in my YouTube videos generating an average of $3,000 per month for me at the time.
 I was dying to run SFGate.com, just so I could make a new, more profitable, website.
 But that never happened.

 Instead, in 2011, Vlae Kershner interviewed a woman named Alana Ngugen behind my back and made her executive editor.
 When I asked Vlae about her, what he said was disappointing – and I kept it to myself until now.
 “Well, she’s really attractive, Vlae gushed.
 “I think she’s half Vietnamese and half black.”
-It was four talking paragraphs later that he got to this comment: Alana was an editor at Yardbarker.
+Then he mentioned that she “went to Stanford”, which was where he graduated from, so I teased him about that, being a loyal Cal guy.
+It was four talking paragraphs later that he got to this comment: he said that Alana “was an editor at Yardbarker.”
 Ah, Okay.
 In all, a really heartbreaking exchange for me.
 Unfortunately, it didn’t get any better.

 That year, there were persistent rumors that then Texas Governor, now Energy Secretary Rick Perry has a relationship with his (one time) Secretary of State.
 The search for “Is rick perry gay” returns over 11 million results.
 It seemed every publication was writing about this and so I made my own Zennie62 YouTube vlog, and then this blog post at SFGate.